mshagirov/pythonlab/_01-introduction/03_strings.md

 print('Priority One\nInsure the return of organism\nfor analysis.')
 </script></pre></div>

-> Learn more about special characters or *escape sequences* such as `\n` (new line) from
+> Learn more about special characters and *escape sequences* such as `\n` (new line) from
 [the official documention](https://docs.python.org/3/reference/lexical_analysis.html#escape-sequences){:target="_blank"}.

 ### Multiline Strings

 You can define multi-line strings with `'''...'''` or `"""..."""`.
-Multi-line strings defined in this way retain their indentations and lines.
+Multi-line strings defined in this way will retain their indentations and lines.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>